CURRENT NEWS ITEMS

 City of Allentown from requiring a “permit” for the same pro-life activities.

-The court has scheduled summations in the case and a decision
+The court has scheduled summations in the case and a decision is expected

 Certiorari Petition Filed: Supreme